codegiik/flaskdir/README.md

 # flaskdir

-A flask directory-based microframework. _Yeah, I got pretty creative with the name_
+A directory-based adaptetion of flask. _Yeah, I got pretty creative with the name_

 This is not intended for production, it's just a proof-of-concept.
 You can use [poetry](https://python-poetry.org/) to run the project.